rakugoteam/advanced-text-docs/docs/Renpy.md

 !!! note

     It is just ExtendedBBCode in with`[]` replaced with `{}` in most cases.
-    If you need you can mix and match Makrdown with ExtendedBBCode.
     See also:
     - [RenPyMarkupParser]
     - [Rakugo Dialogue System]